 Table of Content:

-- Do’s and dont’s following tooth extraction.
+- Do’s and dont’s following tooth extraction

-- When is my next appointment?
+- When is your next appointment?

 Apply firm pressure to the extraction site

 Right after surgery, place a few guaze on the extraction site and keep applying firm pressure.
 Remove the gauze every 20 minutes and apply fresh gauze.
 Repeat this process until the bleeding comes to a stop.
 If this fails, try applying a wet tea bag to the area.
 If the bleeding continues for more than 5 hours, or if you’re bleeding profusely, contact your dentist or go to the nearest emergency room.
 Uncontrollable bleeding is a concern and it needs to be addressed.
 This is particularly a concern if you are on blood thinners or suffer from very high blood pressure.